 Employees who will be users on the Enterprise and Related Auxiliary Information Systems must be trained within 30 days of hire.

-The Office of Research and Sponsored Programs oversees the training of individuals in compliance and responsible conduct in research involving human subjects, vertebrate animals and potentially hazardous biological materials.
+Research and Sponsored Programs oversees the training of individuals in compliance and responsible conduct in research involving human subjects, vertebrate animals and potentially hazardous biological materials.